Joey Dawejko discusses sparring Anthony Joshua, Deontay Wilder, Murat Gassiev clash and Andre Rozier link up

 Dawejko’s record doesn't tell the full story regarding his career, and the former amateur standout divulged some of the reasons why he hasn't yet reached the mountain top of the heavyweight division.

 Dawejko said, ”There are a few reasons why I have taken losses in my pro career but most of them come down to me not applying myself in camps enough prior to the fights.
-I literally didn't train a day for Charles Martin and have ended up fighting people on weeks if not days notice in places like Russia….but that is all behind me now and I'm looking forward to the future and that starts against Murat Gassiev on July 27
+I literally didn't train a day for Charles Martin and have ended up fighting people on weeks if not days notice in places like Russia….but that is all behind me now and I'm looking forward to the future and that starts against Murat Gassiev on July 27 in Texas.”

 The Tank has linked up with famed New York trainer Andre Rozier prior to the Gassiev fight and he opened up on what his first impressions of training with the Brooklyn native Rozier have been.